openmarmot/mdata3/README.md

     The password is encrypted as part of the file to prevent you from accidentally re-saving the file with a different password

+Tested on Fedora Linux
+Probably works on Mac
+Probably doesn't work on Windows